RETREATS

 You can choose the type and style of retreat you are most comfortable attending.
 Some retreats are quiet and include ample alone time, while others emphasize building community through sharing and group activities.

 The pace of retreats also varies.
-Some retreats have lots of activity, while others are more leisurely.
+Some retreats have lots of activity, while others are more reflective.

 Some retreats are designed for specific students.
 For example, Escape weekends are for first-year undergrads only.
-We ask that these students attend an Escape weekend (held once each semester) before attending our other retreats.
+We ask that these students attend an Escape weekend (held in the fall semester) before attending our other retreats.

 How can I serve as a student leader?